noddos/noddos/README.md

 * __-h, --help__: Print command line options

 ## Configuration file
-The noddos client configuration file (Default: /etc/noddos/noddos.conf) is a JSON file with the configuration settings.
+The Noddos client configuration file (Default: /etc/noddos/noddos.conf) is a JSON file with the configuration settings.

-__DeviceProfilesFile__: The list of deviceprofiles for matching hosts against.
+__DeviceProfilesFile__: The file with the list of device profiles for matching hosts against.
 This file is saved to this location by the shell script that downloads the file from the cloud and checks its signature.
 Default: /var/lib/noddos/DeviceProfiles.json

 __MatchFile__: Noddos will write all current matched devices to this file after receiving a SIGTERM signal.
 At startup, Noddos will read this file to have an initial list of matched devices.
 Default: /var/lib/noddos/DeviceMatches.json on Linux systems and /etc/noddos/DeviceMatches.json on routers with Lede firmware